F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 |

-Alternatively, if you are using the Discovery via Tag option, tag your NICs (see Defining Failover Addresses above), and the route tables containing the routes you want to manage.
+Alternatively, if you are using the Discovery via Tag option, tag your route tables containing the routes you want to manage.

 1. Create a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.

    ..
 NOTE:: If you use our declaration example, the key-value tag would be ``"f5_cloud_failover_label":"mydeployment"``

+|

-2. In the case where BIG-IP has multiple NICs, CFE needs to know which interfaces (by using the Self-IPs associated with those NICs) it needs to re-map the routes to.
-You can either define the nextHopAddresses using an additional tag on the route table or provide them statically in the CFE configuration.
+In the case where BIG-IP has multiple NICs, CFE needs to know which interfaces (by using the Self-IPs associated with those NICs) it needs to re-map the routes to.
+You can either define the nextHopAddresses statically in the CFE configuration or if using the Discovery via Tag configuration using an additional tag on the route table.

+   - If you use discoveryType ``static``, you can provide the Self-IPs in the items area of the CFE configuration.
+See :ref:`failover-routes` for more information.

    - If you use discoveryType ``routeTag``, you will need to add another tag to the route table in your cloud environment with the reserved key ``f5_self_ips``.
 For example, ``"f5_self_ips":"10.0.13.11,10.0.23.11"``.

    |